ope-tech/laravel-ses/README.md

       UserName: staging-user
 ```

+### Running setup
 Run command in **production** to setup Amazon email notifications to track opens, bounces, rejects, complaints and deliveries.
 Make sure in your configuration your app URL is set correctly and routes setup by this package are working.
 Next figure
 out what is the name of the domain your emails come out from.
 If it is same as primary app domain no worries just enter
 that address.
 If you do send email for multiple domains (i.e. multi tenant application) you can set multiple domain
 using this command.

+> You need to have SES domain ready before continuing

+This command automatically configures your SES domain to send SNS notifications that
+trigger call backs to your Laravel application.

 ```
 php artisan sns:setup mydomain.com
 ```

-This commands automatically configures SES domain to send SNS notifications that
-trigger call backs to your Laravel application.
+> NOTE: You should not attempt to use sub domains client.mydomain.com, this is not currently supported by AWS.

 ## Usage